This report describes the data wrangling steps performed in the preparation of the WeRateDogs (wrd) Twitter Archive dataset for analysis.

 wrd archive has 4 columns for the same "dog stage" observation (doggo, floofer, pupper, puppo)

-tweet data has columns that contain duplicated info (all column names that end with _str
+tweet data has columns that contain duplicated info (all column names that end with _str are just string versions of the same info in the column lacking the suffix)

-in tweet data contains 2 sets of info
+display_text_range in tweet data contains 2 sets of info

 Cleaning was performed using the "Define, Code, Test" steps whereby the necessary cleaning steps are defined to the appropriate level of detail, followed by writing the code to implement the defined steps, and then writing more code to test the final outcome and confirm that the data has been cleaned correctly.
 The following cleaning steps were performed to address the identified quality and tidiness issues: